 The National Resilience Capabilities Programme was introduced in 2003 to strengthen the country's ability to handle emergencies and crises.
-The Programme enhances the capability and capacity of the fire and rescue service to respond to a range of incidents as well as a providing a national coordination facility, and includes equipment and capability to support:
+The Programme enhances the capability and capacity of fire and rescue services to respond to a range of incidents as well as a providing a national coordination facility, and includes equipment and capability to support:

-- mass decontamination - urban search and rescue able to respond to any major unstable or collapsed structure - firefighting and flood relief with High Volume Pumps (HVPs) - enhanced logistical support.
+- mass decontamination - urban search and rescue able to respond to any major unstable or collapsed structure - firefighting and flood relief with high volume pumps - enhanced logistical support.